310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p1.md

 {% endbubble %}

 {% bubble Chiaki serious %}
 The project isn’t going well?
 That can’t be true, can it?
-I mean, you’ve built some kind of ES branch on the mainland—
+I mean, you’ve built some kind of ES branch on Okinawa’s main island—
 {% endbubble %}

 {% bubble Eichi frown %}